viswanathct/al-js/ReadMe.md

 * Assembly lines are similar to unix pipes, builder pattern and the pipe-filter pattern from functional languages.
 Yet, there are some key differentiators.

-	* Assembly lines pass the same entity to all the functions in a flow.
-They do not pass their return values downstream (like pipes / pipes-and-filters).
+	* Assembly lines feed the same entity to all the functions in a flow.
+They do not feed their return values downstream (like pipes / pipes-and-filters).

 	* Builder pattern has a specific purpose, building a complex object; where as assembly lines are meant to be a generic pattern in managing complex flows, which might include the building of complex objects.